 The Marijuana Establishment shall post the final license in a conspicuous location on the Premises at each Commission-approved location.

-The Marijuana Establishment shall conduct all activities authorized by 935 CMR 500.000 at the address(es) identified on the final license issued by the Commission.
+The Marijuana Establishment shall conduct all activities authorized by 935 CMR 500.000: Adult Use of Marijuana at the address(es) identified on the final license issued by the Commission.

-The Marijuana Establishment must be operational within the time indicated in 935 CMR 500.101(1)(c)4. or as otherwise amended through the application process and approved by the Commission through the issuance of a final license.
+The Marijuana Establishment shall be operational within the time indicated in 935 CMR 500.101(1)(c)4. or as otherwise amended through the application process and approved by the Commission through the issuance of a final license.

 Expiration and Renewal of Licensure.
-The Marijuana Establishment's license, as applicable, shall expire one year after the date of issuance of the provisional license and annually thereafter, and may be renewed as follows, unless an action has been taken based on the grounds set forth in 935 CMR 500.450.
+The Marijuana Establishment's license, as applicable, shall expire one year after the date of issuance of the provisional license and annually thereafter, and may be renewed as follows, unless an action has been taken based on the grounds set forth in 935 CMR 500.450: Marijuana Establishment License: Grounds for Suspension, Revocation, and Denial of Renewal Applications.

 No later than 60 calendar days prior to the expiration date, a Marijuana Establishment shall submit a completed renewal application to the Commission in a form and manner determined by the Commission, as well as the required license fee.

-The Marijuana Establishment shall submit as a component of the renewal application a report or other information demonstrating the establishment's efforts to comply with the plans required under 935 CMR 500.101(1), including 935 CMR 500.101(1)(a)11. and 935 CMR 500.100(1)(c)7.k., as applicable.
+The Marijuana Establishment shall submit as a component of the renewal application a report or other information demonstrating the establishment's efforts to comply with the plans required under 935 CMR 500.101(1): New Applicants, including 935 CMR 500.101(1)(a)11. and 935 CMR 500.100(1)(c)7.k., as applicable.
 The report shall, at a minimum, have detailed, demonstrative, and quantifiable proof of the establishment's efforts, progress, and success of said plans.

-A Marijuana Cultivator engaged in indoor cultivation must include a report of the Marijuana Cultivator's energy and water usage over the 12-month period preceding the date of the application.
+A Marijuana Cultivator engaged in indoor cultivation shall include a report of the Marijuana Cultivator's energy and water usage over the 12-month period preceding the date of the application.

-To the extent updates are required to the information provided for initial licensure, the Marijuana Cultivator must submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 500.103(4).
+To the extent updates are required to the information provided for initial licensure, the Marijuana Cultivator shall submit an updated energy compliance letter prepared by a Massachusetts Licensed Professional Engineer or Massachusetts Licensed Registered Architect with supporting documentation, together with a renewal application submitted under 935 CMR 500.103(4): Expiration and Renewal of Licensure.

 The Marijuana Establishment shall submit as a component of the renewal application certification of good standing from the Secretary of the Commonwealth, the DOR, and the DUA.
 Certificates of good standing will be valid if issued within 90 days of the submittal of the renewal application.